Internet Explorer Administration Kit

 Internet Explorer Administration Kit (IEAK), is a stand-alone freeware computer program from Microsoft that allows software developers, ISPs, content providers and large organizations to build, deploy and manage customized Internet Explorer installation packages for either distribution or internal use.
-Knowledge of the IEAK is tested on Microsoft exams for MCSE.

 Features

 IEAK can be used by organizations to customize the settings for the browser, integrate add-ons, change branding of the browser to use customized logos, and centrally manage the distribution of the software.
 The IEAK consists of several components, including: